-Welcome to the Lvl Up Expo 2017 Masquerade rules and entry page!
+Welcome to the Lvl Up Expo 2017 Masquerade rules page!
 The Masquerade is a competitive event where costumed skits that range from comedy to dramatic fight scenes are presented to an audience and judges.
 Please read thoroughly for all rules and how to enter.

 It is our recommendation that you Pre-Register regardless if you are 100% that you want to compete.
 That way you can ensure your slot in the competition and you will not have to worry the day of the event.
 Please just extend the courtesy to let the coordinator know that you will not be competing if you drop out.